+Guided by Nick Jackson

+A graduate of the Institute of Archaeology at UCL, Nick is an archaeologist and historian with over 20 years of excavation experience.

+Price includes

+- Expert Guide Lecturer & Professional Tour Manager

+- Entries to all sites as per the itinerary

+- Field notes

+- All taxes & gratuities

+Included travel

+Return flights from London & all local transport

+Accommodation

+• Accommodation in Muscat, Nizwa, Wahiba Desert, Salalah

+Culinary inclusions

+- 10 breakfasts, 9 lunch & 10 dinners

+- water, tea and coffee with dinner, soft drinks at lunch

+Dates & prices per person

+Date

+Twin/Dbl Share

+SS

+31st Jan - 10th Feb

+£6,995

+£895

+EARLY BOOKING OFFER - SAVE £450pp on the above price.
+See page 2 for full details.

+For full details of this tour visit andantetravels.co.uk/aoma

+122 To book a tour today visit and antetravels.co.uk or call 01722 713 824 Image: UNESCO world heritage site of Bat Image: UNESCO world heritage stop to bottom: Grand Mosque & Nizwa Souq To book a tour today visit and antetravels.co.uk or call 01722 713 824 123

-Guided by Nick Jackson A graduate of the Institute of Archaeology at UCL, Nick is an archaeologist and historian with over 20 years of excavation experience.
-Price includes - Expert Guide Lecturer & Professional Tour Manager - Entries to all sites as per the itinerary - Field notes - · All taxes & gratuities Included travel • Return flights from London & all local transport Accommodation in Muscat, Nizwa, Riyadh, Wadi Ad Dawasir (camp), Empty Quarter (camp), Ha'il, Al-'Ula (Arch Mountain Camp) & Jeddah Culinary inclusions - 16 breakfasts, 15 lunches & 16 dinners - Water with all meals, tea or coffee with dinner Dates & prices per person Twin/Dbl Share SS 29th Nov - 15th Dec £13,540 £12,186 £1,280 £1,152 For full details of this tour visit andantetravels.co.uk/aosa Asia The range of archaeological heritage across Asia is as vast as the continent itself, from megacities to nomadic camps, from mountain forts to complex monasteries, from tombs and tells, to complex mausoleums and highly decorated madrasas.
+ASIA The range of archaeological heritage across Asia is as vast as the continent itself, from megacities to nomadic camps, from mountain forts to complex monasteries, from tombs and tells, to complex mausoleums and highly decorated madrasas.
 Much of it is undocumented and understudied and much of it can be found in remote desert, mountain, or lush Steppe landscapes.
 Exploring these sites brings an element of discovery and adventure, travelling to places far off the beaten track - indeed in some cases where there is no track at all!
 We have two exciting programmes which explore the archaeology of this extraordinary region.
 The first discovers the ancient kingdoms of not one but two little known countries that once supported the trade routes along the Silk Road: Armenia & Georgia.
 The second circles the legendary cities of Samarkand, Khiva and Bukhara, once great cities that supplied the ports that punctuated the trade routes in what is now Uzbekistan.
 The importance of the relationship between settlements and their surrounding areas is a theme we explore elsewhere.
 At the extraordinary site of Shengavit in Armenia, for example, a settlement that spans the 5th to the 3rd millennium BCE, we discover the extent to which urban centres fed populations who lived in the hinterlands.
 And archaeological sites across the continent are also important to our understanding of cultural transmissions between East and West.
 The Silk route, which has fascinated travellers for centuries, facilitated the passage not only of trade but of cultural exchange over vast distances.
 The city sites in Uzbekistan provide evidence of the trade of slaves, spices, and silk as well as its concomitant exchange of ideas.
 Alongside the conquest of Alexander the Great, the silk route enabled the introduction of Hellenistic culture to cities in central Asia, particularly in Samarkand.
 In this way East really can meet West.
-Join us next year to discover the dazzling blue tiled cities in Uzbekistan, the remote and untouched landscapes of the Steppes, the staggering beauty of two countries little known to Western tourists in Armenia and Georgia or on an adventure through some of the wildest and most spectacular landscapes on earth in Mongolia.
+Join us to discover the dazzling blue tiled cities in Uzbekistan, the remote and untouched landscapes of the Steppes and the staggering beauty of two countries little known to Western tourists in Armenia and Georgia.
 These are once in a lifetime adventures, you will never forget.